dcdpr/did-btcr2/mdbook/src/terminology.md

 ## Beacon Cohort { #beacon-cohort }

-The set of unique DIDs participating in a [BTCR2 Beacon].
-[Beacon Participants][Beacon Participant] are required to authorize spends from the [Beacon Address].
+The set of [Beacon Participants][Beacon Participant] within an [Aggregate Beacon].

 ## Beacon Participant { #beacon-participant }

 A member of a [Beacon Cohort], typically a DID controller, that controls cryptographic keys required to partially authorize spends from a [Beacon Address].

 ## Beacon Signal { #beacon-signal }